mklarqvist/StormBitmaps/README.md

 # FastIntersectCount

 These functions compute the set intersection count of pairs of integer sets with equal upper bounds [0, ..., m).
-Several functions exploit possible set sparsity by using additional information such as positional indices or reduction preprocessors.
+Several of the functions presented here exploit set sparsity by using auxiliary information such as positional indices, bitmaps, or reduction preprocessors.

 Compile test suite with: `make` and run `./fast_intersect_count`